sch1ag/sleepydog/README.md

     3. Count of CPUs with delays in the correspondind time span
     4. Duration of the longest execution delay

-  > Note: SMI always cause simultaneous delay on all CPUs
+  > Note: SMI always causes simultaneous delay on all CPUs